mithunshanbhag/mithunshanbhag.github.io/_posts/2026-07-09-spc-concept2.md

 ## Step 2: Comic strips and messaging generated

 The app will automatically generate comic strips based on the identified objectives.

-You can choose from a variety of styles and expressions to represent your team in the comic strips.
+You can personalize those strips with your company's branding (logos, mascots, color palette, etc) and choose from a variety of styles and expressions to represent your team in the comic strips.

 ## Step 3: Internal comms via daily personalized comic strips